telerik/blazor-docs/components/grid/editing/popup.md

 </TelerikGrid>

 @code {
-	public void EditHandler(GridCommandEventArgs args)
+	void EditHandler(GridCommandEventArgs args)
 	{
 		SampleData item = (SampleData)args.Item;

-		//prevent opening for edit based on condition if (item.ID < 2)
+		// prevent opening for edit based on condition if (item.ID < 2)
 		{
-			args.IsCancelled = true;//the general approach for cancelling an event
+			args.IsCancelled = true;// the general approach for cancelling an event }
-		}

 		Console.WriteLine("Edit event is fired.");
 	}

-	public void UpdateHandler(GridCommandEventArgs args)
+	async Task UpdateHandler(GridCommandEventArgs args)
 	{
 		SampleData item = (SampleData)args.Item;

-		//perform actual data source operations here
+		// perform actual data source operations here through your service

-		//if you have a context added through an @inject statement, you could call its SaveChanges() method
-		//myContext.SaveChanges();

-        var index = MyData.FindIndex(i => i.ID == item.ID);
+        // if the grid Data is not tied to the service, you may need to update the local view data too var index = MyData.FindIndex(i => i.ID == item.ID);
         if (index != -1)
         {